Initially developed in Brazil, participatory budgeting (PB) means local people have a direct say in how funding is spent.

 There are three main ways that community organisations in Scotland might be interested in taking part in PB:

 You could think about helping to organise PB locally, possibly with other local organisations.
 Most community-led PB programmes have received funding from Community Choices, so it would be good to keep an eye out for any future rounds of funding.
-Some current initiatives are listed here, although many will have closed for applicants since the financial year finishes at the end of March.
+More information is available here, although the 2018/19 funding round is now closed.

 You could get in touch with your local council to see what PB processes they might have, especially since local authorities have committed to using 1% of their budgets through PB by 2021.